Union Continentals

 The Union Continentals was a volunteer infantry company of the New York Militia that served to defend Buffalo, New York during the American Civil War.
 The regiment served on guard duty throughout Buffalo and the surrounding area from 1861 until 1865, protecting the city from possible Confederate raids.
-The regiment guarded President Lincoln when his body laid in state in the city in April 1865.
+The regiment guarded President Lincoln when his body lay in state in the city in April 1865.

-President Millard Fillmore served as the commanding officer of the unit from April 1861 until his death in 1874.
+Former president Millard Fillmore served as the commanding officer of the unit from April 1861 until his death in 1874.

 Background

 With the firing on Fort Sumter and the outbreak of the Civil War, many volunteers flocked to join the Union Army, and many northern cities organized companies of volunteers for service.
 Buffalo was inundated with patriotism, the regular U.S. soldiers on duty at Fort Porter were placed on alert and the local militia awaited orders to march.
 One of the local volunteer units was the Buffalo City Guards, a company raised during the Patriot War of 1837.